Generic Name and Formulations:

 Adjunct in Parkinson's disease in patients with deteriorating response to levodopa/carbidopa.

 Take (without liquids) in the AM before breakfast; do not eat/drink within 5 minutes (before or after).
-Place tablet on tongue, do not swallow. ≥16 yrs: 1.25mg once daily for at least 6 weeks; if needed, may increase to max 2.5mg once daily if tolerated.
+Place tablet on tongue, do not swallow. ≥16yrs: 1.25mg once daily for at least 6 weeks; if needed, may increase to max 2.5mg once daily if tolerated.
+Mild-to-moderate hepatic disease: reduce to 1.25mg once daily.
 Do not exceed max dose.
 Not bioequivalent to other forms of selegiline.

-During or within 2 weeks of meperidine, MAOIs (eg, other forms of selegiline).
-Concomitant tramadol, methadone, propoxyphene, dextromethorphan.
+During or within 2 weeks of meperidine, tramadol, methadone, propoxyphene, MAOIs (eg, other forms of selegiline).
+Concomitant St. John's wort, cyclobenzaprine, dextromethorphan.

 See Contraindications.
-Avoid sympathomimetic amines, tricyclics, SSRIs, SNRIs; allow at least 14 days after discontinuing selegiline before starting an SSRI (eg, fluoxetine), tricyclic or SNRI; allow 5 weeks after discontinuing fluoxetine before starting selegiline.
+Avoid sympathomimetics.
+Risk of serotonin syndrome with concomitant antidepressants, SSRIs, SNRIs, MAOIs; allow at least 14 days after discontinuing selegiline before starting an SSRI (eg, fluoxetine), SNRI, tricyclic, tetracyclic, or triazolopyridine antidepressant; allow 5 weeks after discontinuing fluoxetine before starting selegiline.
 Caution with CYP3A4 inducers (eg, phenobarbital, phenytoin, carbamazepine, nafcillin, rifampin).
+May be antagonized by dopamine antagonists (eg, antipsychotics, metoclopramide).
 Consider reducing concomitant levodopa/carbidopa dose if dyskinesia occurs.
+Caution with tyramine-containing food or drink.

 - 1.25mg orally disintegrating tabs (Qty:30)